 I’ve lived long enough that I’ve managed to figure a few things out.
 Usually by screwing them up on first go, but a scientific background (and Google) often help me figure out a better way.
 You might be interested.
 Maybe not.

-My starting point was 12 rambling and unpublishable interviews with former trustees of the Wellington South Licensing Trust (15 hours of audio in total).
+My starting point was a collection of 12 rambling and unpublishable interviews with former trustees of the Wellington South Licensing Trust (15 hours of audio in total).
 The finished product was a 32-page (A4) PDF history of the trust.
 You can see it here: History of the Wellington South Licensing Trust

 It turned out to be an extremely interesting exercise in the fallibility of memory.
 The people who were interviewed gave contradictory facts, had dates and the order of events wrong, had people’s names wrong, and even spelled out names so that they would be transcribed correctly — and got them wrong.
 I checked what I could against official records and other publications, but to have checked more I would have had to spend some time in the National Archives.
 Perhaps I should have.
 In some cases I still don't know when some liquor outlets opened or exactly where they were.